mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/11/day-235/">September 11, 2017</a></small></div>
 <p><strong>The FBI is investigating whether Russian news agency Sputnik has violated the Foreign Agents Registration Act</strong>.
 The law bars organizations from acting as undeclared governmental propaganda arms.
 The FBI has obtained several thousand internal Sputnik documents and emails and has interviewed a former White House correspondent who was fired in May.
 It is unclear whether or not the investigation falls under Mueller's broader efforts. (<a href="https://www.yahoo.com/amphtml/news/sputnik-russian-news-agency-investigation-fbi-090024231.html">Yahoo News</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/11/day-235/">September 11, 2017</a></small></div>
-<p><strong>Trump's lawyer has hired a lawyer to advise him in the Mueller investigation</strong>.
-Mueller is seeking to question both White House Counsel Don McGahn and former Chief of Staff Reince Priebus.
-Priebus has retained the same lawyer. (<a href="https://www.law360.com/articles/937051/exclusive-priebus-mcgahn-hire-quinn-emanuel-in-mueller-probe">Law360</a> / <a href="http://www.businessinsider.com/priebus-mcgahn-lawyer-mueller-trump-investigation-2017-9">Business Insider</a>)</p>